dret/webconcepts/concepts/media-type/application/marcxml+xml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/marcxml+xml"
 title:         "Media Type: application/marcxml+xml"
+concept-name:  Media Type
+concept-value: application/marcxml+xml
 description: "An XML schema for the direct XML representation of the MARC format (for which there already exists a media type, application/marc)."
 ---